ndkramer/WDIO-Course/LABS/Lab 1: Instructions.md

-**   Activity 2:**
+**Activity 2:**
-   Validate that the user can go to https://webdriver.io/ Once on that page they should be able to go to the community tab On the commubity tab they should be able to go to the  youtube channel Verify that the yourtube channel is the official channel for WebDriverIO
+   Validate that the user can go to https://webdriver.io/

+   Once on that page we should be able to click the community tab.

+   On the commubity tab they should be able to click youtube channel icon menu.

+   Verify that the yourtube channel is the official channel for WebDriverIO.